thefrozenfishy/exedra-dmg-calc/README.md

 This is identical to going into ``multi_team_run.py`` where you can change the config directly, if this is preferable

 To find the best possible team (all kioku all A5) just run ``python max_dmg_calc.py --findbest``

+## Install
+Uses ``tqdm`` for visuals.
+The code will automatically try to install it so probably you don't need to do anything but if using pypy etc just do ``pip install tqdm`` or something equivalent.